Secret Air Force Space Plane Lands After More Than 2 Years In Orbit

 "Today marks an incredibly exciting day for the 45th Space Wing," Brig.
 Gen. Doug Schiess, 45th Space Wing commander, said in a statement.
 "Our team has been preparing for this event, and I am extremely proud to see their hard work and dedication culminate in today's safe and successful landing of the X-37B."

 As in previous missions, many of the details about the vehicle's activities in the past two years are being kept under wraps.
-One experiment that was to "test experimental electronics and oscillating heat pipe technologies in the long-duration space environment," according to the Air Force statement.
+One experiment was to "test experimental electronics and oscillating heat pipe technologies in the long-duration space environment," according to the Air Force statement.

 Randy Walden, the director of the Air Force Rapid Capabilities Office said the latest X-37B mission "successfully hosted Air Force Research Laboratory experiments, among others, as well as providing a ride for small satellites."